ashroof7/Shopping-Droid/README.md

 ### Recommendation of similar products ###
 > + same product in other stores
 > + similar products (same type, near price) in same store
-> + similat products in all stores
+> + similar products in all stores

 ### History of scanned items ###
 > + Saving the current store